DougReeder/barrier-mage/README.md

 The six symbols currently supported are:
 ![mystic symbols](assets/symbols.png)

-At present, there are a few sad caveats:
+At present, there is one sad caveat:
-* The barriers don't actually do anything yet!
-* There are no actual creatures to fend off!
 * My landscape component doesn't respond to point light sources, so the only effect of writing the day rune is to light up your hands and staff.